 What is the tuition for the school?

-Cultural Studies, Explorations, Art, Music, Physical Education, Habits, the Apprenticeship Program, the Immersion Trip, and Community Day.
+Cultural Studies, Explorations, Art, Music, Physical Education, Life Skills, Eighth Grade Culminating Experience, and Community Day.

 What is Community Day?

 Each Friday, the weekly Community Day Program brings the entire school together in a shared activity with their “buddy” in another grade.
 Kindergarteners and 8th-grade students are grouped in buddy teams and students in grades 1–3 are placed in buddy pairs or groups with students in grades 4–7.
 The Buddy program creates community throughout the school, and most students know every other student in the school in just a short time.
 Community Day activities are generally centered around the current theme or current events.

 The Theme Studies program enables students to make connections across disciplines in a real-world setting.
 Students apply and integrate both skills and content in reading, writing, mathematics, science, art, and drama.
 Theme-based studies provide meaning, engagement, and relevancy to subjects that otherwise can be abstract.
 Field trips, guest artists, and speakers provide many opportunities for curricular integration and contextual understanding.
 The whole school works with synergy as the students and teachers together move through learning and projects related to the theme.